bhuvvaan/bhuvvaan.github.io/_pages/teaching.md

 ---
 ## FCQs
 **Here is a list of some of the FCQs given by my students**

+These are by far my most cherished professional achievements.
 <div class="pdf-container" width="100%" height="4000px">
 <iframe src="/assets/pdf/SomePastFCQs.pdf#toolbar=1" > </iframe>
 </div>